nrfconnect/sdk-nrf/doc/nrf/protocols/zigbee/configuring_zboss_traces.rst

 .. note::
    Before proceeding with the following steps, first check if your Zigbee application already has USB enabled or is currently using a USB.
-   If your application is already using a virtual COM port via native USB, use a device name that is different than the default ``CDC_ACM_0`` to create new virtual COM port for printing trace logs.
+   If your application is already using a virtual COM port using native USB, use a device name that is different than the default ``CDC_ACM_0`` to create new virtual COM port for printing trace logs.
    For example, if ``CDC_ACM_0`` is already present, then create a virtual COM port named ``CDC_ACM_1``, and so on.
    Additionally, the Kconfig option :kconfig:option:`CONFIG_USB_COMPOSITE_DEVICE` must be set if there are multiple virtual COM ports configured.